rheostat2718/conemu-maximus5/trunk/ConEmu/Release/ConEmu/clink/Readme.txt

-Clink - bash style autocomplete
-Download and unpack files to this folder
+﻿You may try «Clink» - bash style autocomplete Download and unpack files to this folder

 http://clink.googlecode.com